prateekanandiitb/prateekanandiitb.github.io/_pages/about.md

 - **Microhydrodynamics & low Reynolds number flows**: Studying the motion of particles, using applied mathematics, in canonical flows; better understanding of suspension mechanics.
 - **Migration of particles in channel flows**: Transverse migration of anisotropic particles, drops, vesicles in pressure-driven channel flows with rigid/flexible walls; useful for particle sorting applications in medical diagnostics, inductry etc.
 - **Motion of anisotropic particles in Turbulence**: Collision of anisotropic particles translating and rotating in turbulent flows; useful in industry and nature
+- **Hydrodynamics of squirmers and ciliated microorganisms**: Mathematical representation of biological taxis (responses to light, gravity, or chemicals) for the microorganisms
 - **Homotopy Analysis methods in fluid dynamics**: Going beyond perturbative methods for studying particle motion in fluid flows; opens up new avenues for analytical studies in fluid dynamics

 ---